 Coachingis simply observations that can help us improve.
 This feedback can come from many sources, not just your supervisor.

-Finally, Evaluation is feedback that compares you to others on the team or against the goals & expectations you are striving to attain.
-While the periodic performance review might be a source of anxiety, most can agree that this feedback is essential to our need to know where we stand in our organizations.
+Finally, Evaluation is the feedback that compares you to others on the team or against the goals & expectations you are striving to attain.
+While the periodic performance review might be a source of anxiety, most agree that this feedback is essential to our need to know where we stand in our organizations.

 The 3 Challenges of Feedback